4/29/2025

 Chief Financial Officer

 Sure.
 Good morning, Olivia.
-So first on the growth to net, I think we've talked about this in the past that while we started at launch, we said we thought it could be in the 25% range, but we thought it could actually work out to be much lower.
+So first, on the course of that, I think we've talked about this in the past, that while we started at launch, we said we thought it could be in the 25% range where we thought it could actually work out to be much lower.
 And then in Q3, we talked about it being below 25%.
-Now well below 20%.
+Now, well below 20%.
 I think we're getting to a point of stabilizing.
 There may be a little bit of room for improvement yet, but not a dramatic amount.
-As far as the cash flow break even, to be technical from an accounting and financial reporting perspective, as I think my job is, we were not at cash flow break even from operations because of the accounts receivable bill.
+As far as the cash flow break even, And to be technical from an accounting and financial reporting perspective, as I think my job is, we were not a cash flow break even from operations because of the accounts receivable bill.
 We were, however, at a run rate of revenue that exceeds cash expenses.
 And yeah, I think as we continue to grow and execute on sales, I do think that we will be able to continue that pace going forward.
 And I think we've talked many times about the long-term profitability of the business.
 I think that as sales continue to grow, the expenses will only grow so much over time.
-There's a relatively tight sales force and relatively, I'd say a lean commercial spend against it as well.
+There's a relatively tight sales force and relatively, I'd say, a lean commercial spend against it as well.

 speaker